-- All remotes, fobs etc. left in a kitchen drawer and inventoried for agent.
+- All remotes, fobs etc. left in a kitchen drawer and inventoried for agent

-- Insurance Information per Property Management Agreement provided to agent.
+- Insurance Information per Property Management Agreement provided to agent

 - Carpets Professionally cleaned (with receipt for file)

-- House Cleaned to Team Harris Standards (see move-out inspection guide)
+- House Cleaned to Team Harris Standards (see Move-Out Inspection guide)

-- Walk-through report complete by owner.
+- Walk-through report completed

 2. Renting and Moving In

 The deposit is due and lease is signed upon acceptance of the applicant.
-Tenants will be indoctrinated as to policies and lease conditions.
+Tenants will be educated as to policies and lease conditions.
 We will upload a copy of the lease to your online portal.
 We will collect, process, and hold the security deposit in a compliant North Carolina Trust Account.

-Rent payments will be collected and direct deposited into your account.
+Rent payments will be collected and directly deposited into your account.
 You will receive your funds days earlier via this method.
 If you request hard checks be mailed, you will do so in writing prior to the tenant’s first rent payment.